tedyun/shortlinks-light/README.md

 $ npm start
 ```

 Now, we must set up a web server, for example Nginx.
+If you don't have Nginx you can install it with `sudo apt install nginx`.

 Open `/etc/nginx/sites-enabled/default` with a text editor and add the following lines
 in the default server configuration (replace `yourdomain.com` with your own domain):